RasaHQ/rasa/docs/dialogue-elements/guiding-users.rst

       deny_suggestion_intent_name: "out_of_scope"
     ...

+.. _explaining-possibilities:

 Explaining Possibilities
 ------------------------

 AI assistants are always limited to helping users with a specific set of tasks, and should be able to explain to a user what they can do.
-That includes coherently respond to requests that are out of scope.
+That includes coherently responding to requests that are out of scope.

 .. conversations::